 Can mortgage borrowers compete with cash offers?

-But if you’re in this boat, there are still ways to compete – even with the most cash–flush of buyers.
-Here’s how.Verify your home buying eligibility (Nov 26th, 2021)
+There are still ways to compete and win the house you want — even against the most cash-flush buyers.
+Here’s how.Verify your home buying eligibility.
+Start here

 7 Tips to compete with an all-cash offer

 Offering all cash can definitely catch sellers’ eyes, but there are other ways to sweeten the deal if you’re using a mortgage.

 Here are just a few strategies that can help you beat out the competition:

 Getting mortgage pre-approval before you try to make an offer on a house is a must.